DuckyMomo20012/image-n-crypt/README.md

 - Registration.
 - Login.
 - Storing image: app client encrypt image with RSA and send request to server to store image.
   - Image encrypted is required to be openable and can't be recognized by attackers.
 - View image list.
 - Download image: client download encrypted images and decrypt it using user RSA private key.
   - Download one image.
   - Download all images.
 - Share image with others: other users can download image.
 - After registration, account is created with these information:
   - username.
   - ID.
-    - RSA public key (provided by user when register).
+  - RSA public key (provided by client app for user after registration).
 - Server connect with client by using REST api.

 ## 1. Installation: